seanwhite674/FinalYearProject/README.md

 - Cross-validated across six metrics:
   - RMSE, MAE, FOM, R², Adjusted R², Pearson correlation.

+#### Explaining the below Graph:
-- The below shows all models ranked indexed by there position in the table below it.
-Left: Heatmap showing each model’s rank across the evaluation metrics.
+- Left: Heatmap showing each model’s rank across the evaluation metrics.
 The x-axis lists models according to their ranking in the Table beneath the graph, and the y-axis shows the metrics.
 The color bar represents rank (blue indicates better rank, red indicates worse).
 Middle: Dendrogram showing hierarchical clustering of metrics based on how similarly they rank models.
 The vertical axis denotes correlation distance—smaller values indicate higher agreement between metric rankings.
 Right: Scatter plot of all models with R2 on the x-axis, FOM on the y-axis, and MAE represented by the color of each point.
+The best 8 models form an "optimal" cluster and we differentiate this from testing on the final test data.

 <img width="1627" height="491" alt="image" src="https://github.com/user-attachments/assets/3075ca6d-66d0-431b-869d-f74a225ba2d4" />
 <img width="759" height="721" alt="image" src="https://github.com/user-attachments/assets/8e97b1a3-86d0-436c-8db2-79c3b8b002e2" />